fabienjuif/myrtille/README.md

  - https://github.com/jamiebuilds/bey

 # The goal
-The goal is to have a simple state manager, without behind strictely related to single UI library (like react or vue).
+The goal is to have a simple state manager, without being strictely related to single view library (like React or Vue).
-The Redux pattern, having a one-way state management is a good pattern but Redux suffer from boilerplate, and once you add middleware you don't have clear separation of concerns.
+The Redux pattern, having a one-way state management, is a good pattern but Redux suffers from boilerplate, and once you add middleware you don't have clear separation of concerns.
-Myrtille tries to fix this drawbacks by using [immer](https://github.com/immerjs/immer) under the hood and by merging "reducers" and "reactions" in one place: listeners.
+Myrtille tries to fix this drawback by using [immer](https://github.com/immerjs/immer) under the hood and by merging "reducers" and "reactions" into one place: listeners.

 We also want to make sure your UI component tree is optimized and only refreshes when needed, that's why you can give a `path` to subscribers, you can make sure your component tree will be refreshed only when this path updates.

-One of the last goal that Myrtille aims at is to let the developper doing whatever he wants with this library, that's why the store is always given and usable inside your callbacks, hack-it!
+One of the last goals that Myrtille aims at is to let the developper doing whatever he wants with this library, that's why the store is always given and usable inside your callbacks, hack-it!

 # Installation
 - `npm install --save @fabienjuif/myrtille`